rdkmaster/j-lunker/README.md

 ## How to deploy

-You do need to deploy j-lunker if you just want to evaluate your codes, check [this section](https://github.com/rdkmaster/j-lunker#how-to-use) before you start to deploy your own j-lunker server.
+You do not need to deploy j-lunker if you just simply want to evaluate your codes, check [this section](https://github.com/rdkmaster/j-lunker#how-to-use) before you start to deploy your own j-lunker server.

-This section tells you how to deploy a j-lunker server in your own server, by doing this, you can evaluate the codes within your own server, the codes are not sent to public and they are safe.
+This section tells you how to deploy a j-lunker server in your own server, by doing this, you can evaluate the codes within your own server, the codes will not be sent to public and they are safe.

+Follow these steps:

 1. Clone or [download](https://codeload.github.com/rdkmaster/j-lunker/zip/master) this repo and unzip to any dir.
 2. J-lunker's server need jre 1.8 or later, please install jre 1.8 or add a JAVA_HOME environment variable.
 You can also copy the jre to `proc/bin/jre` in case of you can not install jre 1.8 - maybe you need another version of jre.